marzwick/DemoSite/site/src/inclusive.md

     Complete Activity TK in your workbook: Commit to one action you could take to mitigate the negative impacts of stereotype threat in your course.

 ### Create a sense of belonging in STEM

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Examine how your course might create or preclude a sense of belonging.
+    - Predict how belonging influences student outcomes.
+    - Commit to one discrete and one systemic action you could take to promote a positive sense of belonging in your course.
+    - Understand key concepts and principles:
+        - The classroom learning environment influences the extent to which student feel a sense of belonging.
+        - Belonging affects outcomes and persistence in STEM.

 `TODO did we define HECs?`